markd315/fantasy-baseball-scramble/README.md

 Ok so maybe implement PR straight up since they are specialists.
 For PH, look at the hitter being replaced.
 Add 3 past PA and 3 future PA to "see if they are hot" by taking the OPS.
 If the PH dataset has a higher OPS, make the substitution.

-Allow a 4-player bench in case position players have 5 or fewer plate appearences from the week (errors are at least detected for this)
+Allow entering a 4-player bench into the lineup in case position players have 5 or fewer plate appearences from the week (errors are at least detected for this)

-More balanced sample teams, LAQ and DVS are overpowered especially the batting orders.
+More balanced/unique sample teams, some duplicate orders and NYB is overpowered especially the batting orders.
 Maybe keep these as strong hitting teams but make their pitching weak.

+Injured list manage from Bench page, will also require change to data model to allow restrictions on readding player so that you cannot recall them for 10-15 days (or certain number of weeks) after adding.

+"injuredList" [
+    {
+        "fullName": "[fn]"
+        "placedOnILTimestamp": ""
+    }
+]

+Setup server cron job

+Webapp ideas for quality of life: filter for players on mlb_data conditional on results dropdown set to this Initialize new leagues with HTTP endpoint and a secret key with the team names, codes, etc Social login instead of team-code?
+Eventually... draft

 # SSL